mauroservienti/milestone.github.io/_posts/update-me-please.md

 public record Notification(Subscription Subscription, string Content);
 ```

-> the presented snippets use the new [C# 9 record types](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/record).
+> These snippets use the new [C# 9 record types](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/record).
 It's not necessary; however, it's a convenient way to define immutable types.

 The only relevant thing in the presented snippets is probably the `NotificationFormat` enumeration type.
 It could have values like `EmailMessage`, `TextNotification`, `PushNotification`, `WebHook`, and many more depending on the business needs.